Life is full of interesting questions.

 The equivalent of these emphases in songwriting is your vocal melody’s high notes.
 The higher you go, the more emphasized the word attached to that note is going to be – especially if you get to that note by a bit of a melodic leap.

-That means, if you’re really smart, you can think about how you can make your vocal melody and lyric work together to give a subtle emphasis to words worth emphasizing:
+That means, if you’re smart, you can think about how you can make your vocal melody and lyric work together to give a subtle emphasis to words worth emphasizing:

 It also means, just like you don’t want to put unimportant words – like ‘at’ or ‘the’ or ‘in’ – on random long notes, you don’t want to put those words on random high notes either: